fabri1983/java2proto2grpc/README.md

 **Consul** is a tool for *service discovery* with load balancing and health check capabilities.
 Consul is distributed, highly available, and extremely scalable.
 Visit https://github.com/hashicorp/consul.

-JUnit **LoginServiceGrpcClientConsulServiceDiscoveryTest** runs a **LoginService gRPC** test with multiple stub calls using a **ManagedChannel** which connects to a *Consul* server (local or external, see below).
+JUnit `LoginServiceGrpcClientConsulServiceDiscoveryTest` runs a **LoginService gRPC** test with multiple stub calls using a `ManagedChannel` which connects to a *Consul* server (local or external, see below).
 Not a real scenario, just testing if it works.
-JUnit **GreeterServiceGrpcClientLoadBalancerTest** runs a **Greeter gRPC** test with multiple stub calls using a custom gRPC Load Balancer on client side using *static gRPC nodes* and also *Consul service discovery*.
+JUnit `GreeterServiceGrpcClientLoadBalancerTest` runs a **Greeter gRPC** test with multiple stub calls using a custom gRPC Load Balancer on client side using *static gRPC nodes* and also *Consul service discovery*.
 Not a real scenario, just testing if it works.

 Consul can be obtained as a stand alone app or as a **docker image**:
 - stand alone app: https://www.consul.io/downloads.html
 - docker image: *docker image pull consul*
-	- See *Useful Tips* section for instruciton on docker Consul execution.
+	- See *Useful Tips* section for instructions on container execution.

-You need to setup the current consul ip address in order to test run **LoginServiceGrpcClientConsulServiceDiscoveryTest** correctly:
+You need to setup the current consul ip address in order to test run `LoginServiceGrpcClientConsulServiceDiscoveryTest` correctly:
 - If you are using docker in *Windows* with **Docker Tool Box** then get your docker machine ip with:
 	```sh
 	docker-machine ip default